dkorolov/people-counter-openvino/WRITEUP.md

 where used next notation - **True Positives (TP)**, **False Negatives (FN)**, and **False Positives (FP)**.
 To determine how many objects were detected correctly and how many false positives were generated, we use the **Intersection over Union (IoU)** metric.
 The IoU score ranges from 0 to 1, the closer the two boxes, the higher the IoU score.
 Formally, the IoU measures the overlap between the ground truth box and the predicted box over their union.

+I compare models accuracy only visually this time - in my case tensorflow-yolo-v3 (tiny) was better accuracy than ssd-mobilenet-v2-coco.
+Also Intel pre-trained detection-retail-0013 looks fine